 - A negative antibody test means that means that your immune system has not produced antibodies, which means it is likely that you have not been infected with COVID-19 previously.

-These are useful because it allows researchers to track how much COVID-19 is circulating.
+These are useful because it allows researchers to track how many COVID-19 infections there have been.
 Some people have very mild or no symptoms which means that the amount of COVID-19 in the country may be higher than the amount of people who have had symptoms from it.